CODAIT/pardata/docs/source/tutorial/schema.rst

          <the schema of dataset2_id version2>
        ...

-Check out :doc:`../schema` for a complete reference and `default PyDAX repository
+Check out :doc:`../schema` for a complete reference and `default ParData repository
 <https://github.com/CODAIT/dax-schemata/blob/master/datasets.yaml>`__ for a live example.

 For further details, check out :doc:`../schema`.